 In 2018 we learned how just about every aspect of a field service business can be from office tasks to engineers’ tasks in the field—and how doing so streamlines the workflow and helps you fit more jobs into the day.

 For example, scheduling can now be automated to the point where the system figures out the best routes for your engineers and readjusts schedules on the fly.
 Automated service reminders and feedback requests take care of your customers while you sleep.
 And digital stock management lets you do away with time-wasters like missing stock, lost stock sheets, and manually checking stock in and out of the stock room.

 Lesson #6: We need to hire more women.

 The field service industry has started to realise that female employees—from office staff to engineers—bring diversity and unique skills to their businesses.
 A McKinsey study reported that 'Companies in the top quartile for gender diversity are 15 percent more likely to have financial returns above their respective national industry medians.'

 What does that mean for you?
 It means field service businesses that hire women earn more.

 Hattie Hasan, founder of Stopcocks Women Plumbers, says that in 2018 there were just 500 female registered gas engineers, and only about 1% of plumbers were women.
 In case you haven’t heard, it’s hard to recruit skilled engineers these days; Field Technologies Online suggests that hiring women can help ease the shortage.

 Get on board with this lesson before your competitors catch on, and your business will benefit from skilled engineers that customers find more trustworthy and approachable.

 Now that you’re up to date on the field service trends of 2018, it’s time to put some of them into action.
-Download our free checklist 10 Steps to Level Up Your Field Service Business in 2019 below to kick your business into high gear next year.
+Download our free checklist 10 Steps to Level Up Your Field Service Business below to kick your business into high gear.